- Elite-level members receive bonus points and discounts

 Choice Privileges Credit Cards

-There is only one Choice Privileges credit card, the Choice Credit Card, as of January 2021.
+There is only one Choice Privileges credit card, the Choice Credit Card.
 Applying for this credit card is worth considering if you have good credit or better and stay at hotels in the Choice portfolio often.
 The following table shows how this card matches up against cards from other top hotels.

 Choice Privileges Credit Card vs. Competitors’ Cards: